-In the NELL experiment described in Section 5.3.2 we found that a greedy modification of the MetagolD search strategy leads to considerable speed increases.
-This provides an interesting topic for further work since the use of a non-greedy complete search for each episode leads to search time increasing exponentially in the maximum number of clauses considered (see search bound in [22]).
+In the NELL experiment described in Sect.
+5.3.2 we found that a greedy modification of the Metagol_D search strategy leads to considerable speed increases.
+This provides an interesting topic for further work since the use of a non-greedy complete search for each episode leads to search time increasing exponentially in the maximum number of clauses considered [see search bound in Lin et al. (2014)].
 However, the greedy approach can lead to overly specific results.
 For instance, the greedy strategy leads to the following non-minimal, overly specific program when learning grandparent